NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Achaekek - Moderate Curse.md

-**Moderate Curse:** Hubris brings death.
-Your name and location are mentally projected into the mind of a Red Mantis assassin, who is tasked with eliminating you.
+Hubris brings death.
+Your name and location are projected into the mind of a Red Mantis assassin, who is tasked with eliminating you.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Adventure: Prey for Death*
-*OGL*
+*ORC*